Pilot technologies

 These are the technologies we are working on:

 We are developing fully operational, small-scale green biorefinery units for piloting in Uganda and Ghana.
 Developed by Grassa, the technology was initially adapted to feedstock in Uganda, where the first biorefinery was installed in 2022.
 The priority is to maintain a simple design for low-cost operation with a minimum of technical skills.
-Installation in Ghana is planned for late 2023.
+Installation in Ghana began in late 2023.

 Using local crops and legumes, the biorefinery is designed to produce dry protein concentrate, a fibre/protein press cake and whey juice containing minerals and sugar.
 Each product will be evaluated in feeding trials – testing the protein concentrate in pig and poultry feed, the press cake in feed for dairy cows and the whey juice in piglet feed.